liqd/adhocracy3/src/adhocracy.core/docs/supergraph.rst

 Superrelations
 --------------

-Superrelations are relations between content nodes that are implemented as vertices, not as edges.
+Superrelations are relations between vertices that are implemented as vertices themselves, not as edges.
 This allows for relations referencing other relations, and for relations with connections to more than two vertices (hyperedges).

 .. note::